Best Cities For New College Graduates To Find A Job In 2016

 7. Minneapolis – St. Paul, MN

-The population of Minneapolis according to the United States Census Bureau is 410,939.
+According to the United States Census Bureau, Minneapolis’s population is 410,939.
 The median home value in this city is $190,900.
 The cost of living in Minneapolis is 8% higher than the national average compared to the other parts of the country.
 According to the Bureau of Labor Statistics, the unemployment rate in this city was 3.40 percent as of April 2016, while the national average was 5.30 percent.
 The average commute time in this city is 22.19 minutes.
-14 percent of commuters in Minneapolis take mass transit, 62 percent drive their cars alone, 5 percent work from home, and 9 percent carpool with others.
+Fourteen percent of commuters in Minneapolis take mass transit, 62 percent drive their cars alone, 5 percent work from home, and 9 percent carpool with others.

 8. Philadelphia, PA

 According to the United States Census Bureau, Philadelphia is home to 1,567,442 people, making it one of the top ten largest metropolitan areas in the United States.
 Philadelphia’s median home cost is $103,400.
 The cost of living in this city is 3.80 percent lower than the United States average.
-Considering its large population, Philadelphia’s unemployment rate is 6.6 percent as of April 2016, while the United States average at the same period was 5.30, according to the Bureau of Labor Statistics.
-The average commute time in Philadelphia is 32 minutes, 26 percent of commuters take mass transit, 50 percent of commuters drive their own car, 9 percent carpool with others, while 3 percent work from home.
+Considering its large population, Philadelphia’s unemployment rate is 6.6 percent as of April 2016, while the United States average during the same period was 5.30, according to the Bureau of Labor Statistics.
+The average commute time in Philadelphia is 32 minutes; 26 percent of commuters take mass transit, 50 percent drive their car, 9 percent carpool with others, and 3 percent work from home.

 9. Chicago, I